 Portulaca umbraticola subsp. umbraticola, Portulaca coronata, Portulaca denudata, Portulaca lanceolata, Portulaca plano-operculata

 Portulaca umbraticola is an annual or short-lived perennial, up to 10 inches (25 cm) tall, often incorrectly sold under the name of Portulaca oleracea.
 The uncultivated species is usually considered a weed, but it is the hybrid parent to many ornamental Purslanes sold at garden centers.
 The leaves are small, succulent, green and linear to spatulate in shape.
-The stems are fleshy, hairless, often reddish in color, and prostrate, ascending, or erect.
-The flowers are small, up to 0.7 inch (1.5 cm) across and yellow or yellow tipped with red or copper.
+The stems are fleshy, hairless, often reddish in color and prostrate, ascending or erect.
+The flowers are small, yellow or yellow tipped with red or copper and up to 0.6 inch (1.5 cm) across.

 How to Grow and Care